microsoft/reactxp/docs/docs/extensions/restclient.md

 next: extensions/virtuallistview
 ---

 ReactXP provides basic [Network APIs](/reactxp/docs/apis/network) for determining network connectivity, but it doesn't provide ways to access the network once connected.

 This extension provides a cross-platform mechanism for wrapping a simple REST API.
 It supports optional retry logic (including exponential backoff).

 For more details, refer to the [SimpleRestClients](https://github.com/Microsoft/SimpleRestClients) github site.

+### Sample Code

 ``` javascript
 interface User {